-5. Any changes to the terms of the customer's agreement should be fair and transparent.
-The customer should be provided with clear information regarding the reason for the changes and provided with a reasonable amount of time to seek further clarification, or, where appropriate, alternative sources of finance
+9. Firms should ensure that any changes to the terms of the customer's agreement are fair and transparent.
+The customer should be provided with clear information regarding the reason for the changes and provided with a reasonable amount of time to seek further clarification, or where appropriate, alternative sources of finance